A Guide to the Architectural Woodwork Standards

 Architectural Woodwork Standards?

-The Architectural Woodwork Standards (AWS) are produced by the Architectural Woodwork Institute (AWI) for the specification, construction, and installation of interior architectural woodwork.
+The Architectural Woodwork Standards (AWS) were first produced jointly by the Architectural Woodwork Institute (AWI), the Woodwork Institute (WI), and the Architectural Woodwork Manufacturers’ Association of Canada (AWMAC) in 2009.
+They were written for the specification, construction, and installation of interior architectural woodwork.

 - Woodworkers – in delivering compliance, consistency and quality